nathtiekk/tp/docs/DeveloperGuide.md

        Expected: Person edited successfully, and their details are displayed in the status message.

     1. Test case: `edit 0`<br>
        Expected: No person is edited.
-Error details are displayed in the status message.
+Error details are displayed in the status message and command entered stays in the command box.

     1. Other incorrect edit commands to try: `edit `, `edit x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.